Skip to content

 I do not publish content where the main hook is drama.

-• influencer feuds, callouts, subtweets, and “paranormal celebrity” gossip
+• Influencer feuds, callouts, subtweets, or paranormal celebrity gossip

-• “trust me bro” claims with no details, no sources, and no way to check
+• “Trust me bro” claims with no details and no way to check

-• doxxing, harassment, or anything that endangers private people or locations
+• Doxxing, harassment, or anything that puts private people or locations at risk

 When famous people are involved

-If a well-known investigator, creator, or TV name is connected to a story, I only cover it when there is public-interest value, such as:
+Sometimes a well-known investigator, creator, or TV name gets connected to a story.

 I try to be clear about what is known, what is unknown, and what is still being checked.

-• I separate witness reports from my observations
+• I separate witness reports from my own observations

 • I note conditions that matter (time, weather, noise, EMF sources, lighting, crowds)